OUR thoughts on VANUATU

 The International Airport is only around 10 minutes drive from Port Vila.
 The main places to stay are clustered around the town or within 10 km of the town, although there are very special places to stay on the 132 km ring road around the island too.
 There is a wide range of accommodation types from spectacular boutique beach resorts and International-style resorts to city hotels and motels and Our Specialists know them all well.

 There is something quite different about the Port Vila area for a holiday and we’ll try to explain it for you.
 In most South Pacific countries, the capital is built around a deep water harbour and usually on the side of the island that gets the highest rainfall; take Suva Fiji as a prime example of this.
 In many cases the resorts are a considerable distance away from the Capital.
 Not so with Port Vila.
 This charming Capital nestles on Port Vila Harbour and this harbour is the centre of recreation activity as well as providing a pretty backdrop to the town.
 There are cruise ship visits almost every week and the cruise ships pass close to the town to berth nearby.
 Cruising yachts, deep sea fishing boats and dive boats come and go and the locals use the harbour to get to and from town from their homes around the bay and on the islands scattered in the bay.
 There is sailing, parasailing, kayaking, jet boat rides and sunset cruises on the harbour.
 It’s a great place to be.
 One of Vanuatu’s many unusual tourist features is the resorts that are located on islands which are only a minute or two by boat off the mainland.
-Around Port Vila, these are Hideaway Island Resort in Mele Bay, Erakor Island Resort opposite Le Lagon in the Erakor Lagoon and Iririki Island Resort which is right in the middle of Port Vila Harbour.
-We love being able to stay at a resort on a tropical island but being able to pop over to town any time a downtown café or restaurant or a spot of shopping beckons and then taking the short trip back to the tropical island to continue to enjoy all the quietness and seclusion that an island resort offers.
+Around Port Vila, these are Hideaway Island Resort in Mele Bay and Iririki Island Resort which is right in the middle of Port Vila Harbour.
+We love being able to stay at a resort on a tropical island and while enjoying the laid-back island resort atmosphere, being able to pop over to town any time a downtown café, nightclub, casino, restaurant or a spot of shopping beckons and then taking the short trip back to the tropical island to continue to enjoy all the quietness and seclusion that an island resort offers.

-If the “Island near the city” concept doesn’t appeal there are plenty of places to stay in Port Vila Harbour like Moorings Hotel and The Grand Hotel and Casino – there are others and Our Specialists can match the best one to your requirements.
+If the “Island near the city” concept doesn’t appeal there are plenty of places to stay in Port Vila itself, like The Grand Hotel and Casino – there are others and Our Specialists can match the best one to your requirements.
 We have uptown and downtown hotels/motels/lodges too.
-A short drive away from Port Vila Harbour on a series of sheltered lagoons, there are major resorts like Warwick's Le Lagon, The Palms (soon to become a Holiday Inn) and a big selection of boutique resorts, some for families, others for couples only, some with self-catering units, others with intimate restaurants.
+A short drive away from Port Vila Harbour on a series of sheltered lagoons, there are major resorts like Warwick's Le Lagon, The Holiday Inn and a big selection of boutique resorts, some for families, others for adults only, some with self-catering units, others with intimate restaurants.
 All of them facing one or other of several sheltered and linked lagoons and all of them very handy to Port Vila.
 Then there is Pango Point with one coastline on the harbour and the other facing the open sea and once again, there are lovely resorts here too.
 Around the point on the opposite side of Port Vila Harbour from Pango Point you enter Mele Bay.
 Here there are also small intimate resorts to be found and all of them only a few minutes from town.
-You don't need a rental car to get to these great spots as there is an excellent mini bus service in Port Vila - just hail the driver (the mini buses are not immediately recogniseable but licensed mini buses have a "B" at the beginning of their number plates) and for around $2 each the driver will take you door to door!
+You don't need a rental car to get to these great spots as there is an excellent mini bus service in Port Vila - just hail the driver (the mini buses are not immediately recognisable but licensed mini buses have a "B" at the beginning of their number plates) and for around $2 each the driver will take you door to door!

 If you are staying on the "mainland" you are still welcome to visit the small islands near the city and that makes a great day out, just go to the jetty and the island boat will be there shortly to pick you up.
 Iririki Island Resort will charge you the equivalent of around $20 per person for a "Day Pass" which you pay for on arrival at the island's security centre.
 You get a full credit of this amount in the Island's food and bar outlets.